Hotline

 Trans Lifeline respects your gender identity, and we will provide you with support without judgment.
 We do not expect you to disclose specifics about your gender identity, transition, or pronouns.
 Still, we may ask questions about your needs to help connect you with the best possible resources.

-All callers are treated with respect, regardless of age, nationality, race/ethnicity, religion, orientation, socioeconomic status, immigration status, mental or physical ability, or body type, including intersex status.
+Everyone who contacts us is treated with respect, regardless of age, nationality, race/ethnicity, religion, orientation, socioeconomic status, immigration status, mental or physical ability, or body type, including intersex status.
 We won’t judge you for your experiences, history, background, identity, where you are in your transition, if/how you choose to transition, or anything you choose or need to do to survive.

 All of our operators are trans-identified, but we cannot guarantee that you will be able to speak to a specific individual or a person of a particular identity.
 But we will do our best to provide you with the support you need.